Welcome to Year Two 2022-2023

 PSHE

 In Year Two we follow the SCARF (Safety, Care, Achievement, Resilience, Friendship) PSHE scheme of work.
 The children will make and sign a class contract, demonstrating an understanding of the need for school rules.
-The children will also design some posters to help the younger children to learn these rules.
-PSHE will link with and RE/Ten Ten schemes this term.
-We will also take part in a whole school project of promoting the Resilience theme from SCARF in the spring term.
+PSHE will link with and RE/Ten Ten schemes.
+We will also take part in a whole school project of promoting Friendship and Safety in the autumn term.

 PE